Peace negotiations in the Russo-Ukrainian war (2022–present): Ukrainian offensives and Russian annexations (August 2022–January 2023)

+US General Mark Milley in May 2022.
+Milley was among the first prominent Western officials to publicly urge a negotiated settlement to the conflict.

 On 7 November, Zelenskyy listed new conditions for negotiating with Russia: "One more time: restoration of territorial integrity, respect for the U.N. charter, compensation for all material losses caused by the war, [and] punishment for every war criminal and guarantees that this does not happen again."
-Mark Milley, the U.S. Joint Chiefs of Staff Chairman, said Ukraine should find a "political solution" with Russia because the war was unwinnable for it by military means; a later New York Times report said that U.S. Secretary of State Antony Blinken insisted that Ukraine continue fighting in response to Milley's statement.
+Mark Milley, the US Joint Chiefs of Staff Chairman, said Ukraine should find a "political solution" with Russia because the war was unwinnable for it by military means; a later New York Times report said that US secretary of state Antony Blinken insisted that Ukraine continue fighting in response to Milley's statement.
 Ukraine presented the detailed 10-point peace proposal later in November at a G20 meeting.
 In December, Ukrainian foreign minister Dmytro Kuleba suggested a February 2023 peace summit at the UN mediated by secretary-general António Guterres to which Russia would only be invited if it faced an international court for war crimes.
 Later that month, Russian officials said it would only resume peace talks with Ukraine if it recognized Russian sovereignty over the annexed regions.
 Peskov said in January 2023 that "there is currently no prospect for diplomatic means of settling the situation around Ukraine."

 Continuing war and international proposals (February–September 2023)

+Brazilian president Luiz Inácio Lula da Silva, who proposed a peace plan involving the status of Crimea.

 In February 2023, at the 59th Munich Security Conference, Chinese foreign policy chief Wang Yi said Chinese leader Xi Jinping would present a peace proposal for the war in Ukraine.
 On 24 February, China's government published a 12-point paper of "China's Position on the Political Settlement of the Ukraine Crisis", receiving mixed responses from Western leaders.
 At the UN General Assembly, China's deputy ambassador to the UN proposed a plan involving a ceasefire, dialogue, security guarantees for Russia, protection of civilians, and the upholding of territorial integrity; China also said that the West had exacerbated the conflict by supplying Ukraine with weaponry.
 Zelenskyy said that "I plan to meet Xi Jinping and believe this will be beneficial for our countries and for security in the world", though a time or place for a meeting was not set.
 The spokeswoman of Russia's foreign ministry, Maria Zakharova, said Russia appreciated China's efforts to resolve the conflict and was "open to achieving the goals of the special military operation by political and diplomatic means" but that it would entail recognising the "new territorial realities" of Russia's annexations.
 Peskov said that for now, we don't see any of the conditions that are needed to bring this whole story towards peace."